 High real-time performance

-When the client has a good network connection, MSS ensures high real-time push performance.
-Message push latency is almost entirely dependent on network transmission time, with messages typically delivered within 1 second.
+With a good network connection, message push latency is determined almost entirely by network transmission time — typically within 1 second.

 Benefits